Agents of Discovery: Setup

 \subsubsection{Logic reviewer}

 The logic reviewer can be invoked by the researcher.
+Each logic review starts with freshly initialized logic reviewer with a clean context.
 It is an agent that is tasked with critically reviewing statements by the researcher.
 In order to accomplish this, it has the same file viewing capabilities as the researcher, allowing it to inspect files mentioned by the researcher.
 After examining everything, it returns a review of the submitted statement.